 - Financial mis-selling: Instances where financial products or services were sold under misleading or deceptive terms.

-The key factor isn’t the size of the case but the shared nature of the grievances.
-If multiple individuals have suffered due to the same cause, they may have grounds for group litigation, regardless of the claim’s size or public visibility.
+The key factor isn’t the size of the case — it’s the shared experience.
+If several people have suffered harm for the same reason, group litigation may be the right route, regardless of how public the issue is.

 Myth #3: Group litigation takes too long to resolve